-Contrary to some thoughts, these are not old recordings from previous services, but are created fresh and new every week, from a total of around 25+ singers in both choirs, including a singer from the Borders and one ex-chorister from 12,000 miles away in New Zealand!
+Contrary to some thoughts, these are not old recordings from previous services, but are created fresh and new every week, from a total of around 25+ singers, young and not so young, in both choirs, including a singer from the Borders and one ex-chorister from 12,000 miles away in New Zealand!
 Whilst in the past, the live service was recorded each week to be provided on CD if requested (please click HERE if you would be interested in that) the choir was recorded only by a single microphone on the lectern used for the Bible readings.
 Needless to say this was far from ideal for the introit, nor did it give a balanced sound to the choir for the hymns or anthems, making such recordings unacceptable for use in on-line services.
-As such, it was decided to experiment with the concept of creating choirs from singers in and friends of the Cathedral Choir who may be interested and using technology to bring all the voices together.
+As such, it was decided to experiment with the concept of creating choirs from singers in, and friends of, the Cathedral Choir who may be interested and using technology to bring all the voices together.

 How is it made?

 Scottish law and Church of Scotland rules are such that the choir members cannot physically meet, nor sing in the Cathedral, so every piece of music is actually created from multiple single recordings of each singer singing only their part.
 Kevin, our Director of Music, records an accompaniment - which may or may not be used in the final service.
 (The unaccompanied - or a capella - singing you hear has actually been recorded against a backing track, which is then removed at the end.)
-This results in 25+ individual recording files for each musical item - around 120 music files per week - with 2 days to edit it for the service.
+This results in 25+ individual recording files for each musical item - around 120 music files per week.

-The singers listen to the accompaniment on their headphones, and simultaneously record only their voice which they then provide for the service to the virtual choir administrator - there is one for the Adult choir and one for the Junior choir.
+The singers listen to the accompaniment on their headphones, and simultaneously record only their voice which they then provide for the service to the virtual choir administrator - there is an Administrator for the Adult choir and one for the Junior choir.

 The purpose of these two choirs is not to get a concert-perfect version of the pieces - even live singing has flaws - but to enable the Cathedral choirs to make realistic, live-sounding, quality music to the glory of God and which is fitting within the on-line service - which is heard across the globe.
 We hope you find pleasure and enjoyment in hearing our offerings in the virtual services which can be heard HERE.